assemble/assemble/README.md

 ## Related Projects

-+ [Toolkit](http://toolkit.io): Library of UI components, using client-side templates, mock-data, and LESS.
++ [Toolkit](http://toolkit.io): Library of UI components using client-side templates, mock-data, markdown and LESS.
 Components are also available as compiled HTML/CSS.